shanehaynes/OutdoorBlog/_posts/2025-09-18-Anchor-Angles.md

 $T = \frac{F}{1 + 2 cos(\theta)}$

+where

+$\theta =$ interior angle between pieces.

+We are assuming the angles between the three pieces are equal.

 | Angle (deg)           | 0    | 15   | 30   | 45   | 60  | 75   | 90  |
 | --------------------- | ---- | ---- | ---- | ---- | --- | ---- | --- |
 | Force per piece  (kN) | 2.67 | 2.73 | 2.93 | 3.13 | 4   | 5.27 | 8   |

 Illustrated clearly is a similar pattern to the table for two piece anchors.
 The higher the angle, the higher the forces.
 This relationship is not linear and at the higher end of angles, forces can jump a drastic amount.
-For example, at 75 degrees, our pieces experience approximately 5kn but at 90 degrees, they experience 8kn.
+For example, at 75 degrees, our pieces experience approximately 5kN but at 90 degrees, they experience 8kN.

 This table does not go past 90 degrees for a reason: to build a 3 piece anchor in which the interior angles between pieces is greater than 90 degrees, you would have to put the masterpoint above the side pieces.
 This is an obviously flawed and pretty unrealistic anchor set up.